-A septum piercing is one of the most noticeable piercings because of its central location on the face.
+A septum piercing is one of the most noticeable and unusual facial piercings because of its central location on the face.
 Yet it can also be easily concealed, by allowing the wearer to either flip up the ring into their nose, or simply by not leaving a visible scar.
 It’s easy to see how septum piercings hold a lot of appeal by offering the best of both worlds.
 People can enjoy and rock the look of facial piercings, while having the options to hide and/or close the piercing.

 This piercing is also set apart by having the most diverse and ornate selection of jewelry of any facial piercing.
 It has taken off in recent years, with no shortage of gorgeous designs that suit all styles and budgets.
 It has opened up a world of possibility for combining fine jewelry with body piercings.